 Hi Valentina,

-Hope you like my site!
+Nice to meet you too 🙂 Hope you like my site!

 Hello Yifarn!
 I am so happy to have found this wonderful resource, as I love Japanese patterns books and Japanese fabrics too.
 Your site is also easy to read and navigate, everything is so easy to find, well done!
 Blogging can be hard work for busy people, I hope you will keep it up because I think it will soon be very rewarding for you.
 Japanese patterns and style is growing in popularity and once people find your blog you will have lots and lots of followers!